algorand/conduit/conduit/plugins/importers/filereader/README.md

 Read files from a directory and import them as blocks.
 This plugin works with the file exporter plugin to create a simple file-based pipeline.

+The genesis must be a plain JSON file named `genesis.json` regardless of the `FilenamePattern`.

 ## Configuration

 ```yml @sample.yaml